Editor’s note: This story was previously published in March 2019. It has since been updates and republished.

 ARTX also serves as a defense contractor and makes products designed for military, homeland security and law enforcement purposes.
-Given the Donald Trump administration’s commitment to increase defense spending, Arotech could find itself well-positioned to benefit.
+Considering the Trump administration’s commitment to increase defense spending, Arotech could find itself well-positioned to benefit.

 The company earned a profit of 17 cents per share in 2017.
-Still, profits are expected to grow to 18 cents per share in 2018 and 26 cents per share in 2019.
+Still, profits grew to 19 cents per share in 2018 and are expected to grow to 26 cents per share in 2019.
 This could indicate this company may enjoy some growth.
-If the company can sustain that growth and speed up its slow growth trajectory, its forward price-to-earnings ratio of 13 starts to appear very low.
+If the company can sustain that growth and speed up its slow growth trajectory, its forward price-earnings ratio of 9.67 starts to appear very low.

 Tulsa-based Mid-Con Energy Partners LP (NASDAQ:MCEP) is an upstream oil and natural gas producer.
 As an exploration and production company, times are great when oil prices are high.
 However, in an environment of low prices, revenue generation becomes a struggle.

 MCEP stock traded as high as $27 per share in 2013.
-The oil price slump of 2014-16 hit its interests hard.
+The oil price slump of 2014-2016 hit its interests hard.
 By 2016, MCEP had become a penny stock, trading as low as 73 cents per share at one point.
-The stock has struggled to gain traction since then, but now trades in the $1.75-per-share range.
+The stock has struggled to gain traction since then, briefly reaching $1.75, and now trades closer to 80 cents.

 However, company financials may have begun a turnaround.
 Revenue fell from $96.91 million in 2014 to $56.1 million by 2016.
 Although revenues rose to $58.93 million in 2017, analysts estimate revenues will remain below $60 million for both 2018 and 2019.

 Whether those estimates factor in higher crude prices remains unclear.
 And at these levels, investors should still consider MCEP stock speculative.
 However, the stock remained consistently above $20 per share while oil traded above $100 per barrel.
-If oil can continue to climb higher, perhaps MCEP stock will return to 2013 levels and become one of the hot penny stocks.
+If oil can get its mojo back, perhaps MCEP stock will return to 2013 levels and become one of the Street’s hot penny stocks.

 Las Vegas-based mCig Inc (OTCMKTS:MCIG) is a marijuana industry holding company.
 Once limited to vaporizers, it has transformed itself into a full-scale marijuana cultivation construction company.
-While they had operated only in Nevada, the company landed contracts in California and New York earlier this year.
+While they had operated only in Nevada, the company landed contracts in California and New York last year.

 Seeing business come in from across the country shows encouraging signs and could make MCIG one of the top marijuana penny stocks.
 However, financials also remain sparse.
 The company saw $1.72 million in revenues in 2016.
 This grew to $4.78 million in fiscal 2017, and the company made $1.53 million in that fiscal year.
-The company has brought in over $6 million in the first three quarters of 2018.
+The company brought in over $7 million in 2018.

 Still, investors should still treat this as a speculative play.
 The stock enjoys rapidly rising revenues and profits.
-However, MCIG stock still trades under 25 cents per share, indicating lingering investor doubts.
+MCIG stock trades around 78 cents per share.
 It has never traded above $1, though it briefly reached 92 cents per share in 2014.
 Still, it will need to see more growth before becoming one of the hot penny stocks.

 Dallas-based Tuesday Morning Corporation (NASDAQ:TUES) has become one of many retailers which have struggled to stay profitable in a changing retail environment.
 Founded in 1974, the company expanded across the country, operating in 41 states by 2001.
 During the past few years, the company has been plagued by high turnover in its top management and struggled to remain profitable.

 Still, the company operates 724 stores across the U.S., which by itself should make it one of the hot penny stocks.
-Moreover, revenue grew by 10% in its latest quarterly report.
-Comparable store sales rose by 9.1% in Q1 as well.
+Moreover, revenue grew by 1.4% in its latest quarterly report (the Q3 report is slated for May 7).
+Comparable store sales rose by 1.9% in Q2 2019 as well.
 Investors should also note that the company relocated 58 stores in the last 12 months.
-At those stores, sales grew by 65%.
-This latest report held many encouraging signs for the company.

 However, given that analysts expect net losses for both the current year and the year after, investors should still treat this stock as speculative.